COVID-19 pandemic in Metro Manila

-The COVID-19 pandemic in Metro Manila is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Metro Manila was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus reached Metro Manila on January 30, 2020, when the first case of COVID-19 in the Philippines was confirmed in Manila.
-Metro Manila is the worst affected region in the Philippines, where most cases are recorded in the country.
-A state of calamity and community quarantine have been in place in the region since March 15.
+Metro Manila is the worst affected region in the Philippines, where most cases in the country are recorded.
+A state of calamity and community quarantine was declared in the region on March 15.

 After a month of no new cases in the country, the first case of someone without travel history abroad was confirmed on March 5, a 62-year-old male who frequented a Muslim prayer hall in San Juan City, raising suspicions that a community transmission of COVID-19 is already underway in the Philippines.
 The man's wife was confirmed to have contracted COVID-19 on March 7, which was also the first local transmission to be confirmed.

+By March 2022, much of the pandemic restrictions were lifted.

-As of November 1, 2021, there have been 852,483 confirmed COVID-19 cases in Metro Manila, with 10,277 deaths.
+As of May 16, 2023, there have been 1,328,515 confirmed COVID-19 cases in Metro Manila, with 13,829 deaths.